Winning Colors is NOT a roan!

 Roan: The majority of the coat of the horse is a mixture of red and white hairs or brown and white hairs.
 The mane, tail and legs may be black, chestnut or roan, unless white markings are present."

 What that means in a nutshell is that the JC terms black-based greys to be greys and bay- or chestnut-based greys to be roans.
-It's a matter of semantics, technically, but it's confusing to those familiar with color genetics.
+It's a matter of semantics, technically, but it's confusing to those not familiar with color genetics.
 Most people understand there is a definite genetic and physical difference between grey and roan.
-The JC is happy just to lump them together despite the fact that true roan is not found in the breed.
+The JC is happy just to lump them together despite the obvious difference.

 Back to the main Horse Color Page